simplicy-io/simplicy/README.md

 **Values:**

+- Simplify: Simplify Blockchain technology to average users (ensure our products will be easy to use and understandable to users)
 - User intention: Ensure our products behave as the user expects
-- Simple to use: Ensure our products will be easy to use and understandable to users
+- Trust: Build a stable platform and technology that users can trust
 - Security: Build the most secure software, and minimize risk for people
 - Privacy:
 - Transparency: